This story was updated on 13 December 2019.

-The meteor shower started around 13 December and will peak this evening at about 10pm until about sunrise the next morning.
-According to the Bronberg Weather Station in Pretoria, star gazers can expect to see around 120 streaks an hour.
+The meteor shower started around 4 December and will be visible until 17 December.
+It started to peak this morning, 13 December 2019, and will continue to peak this evening at about 10pm until about sunrise tomorrow morning.
+According to the Bronberg Weather Station in Pretoria, stargazers can expect to see around 120 streaks an hour.

 These meteor showers are dust grains from asteroids that become visible every time the earth passes through a stream.
 We know them more commonly as shooting stars, and tonight there will be hundreds of opportunities to make a wish.